 The world’s most dangerous bridge has 472 wooden planks.
 It’s at least 50 feet up riverbed and the maximum height is about 100 feet.
 The bridge not only meets the needs of the community but is also a major tourist attraction today.

-Despite its relatively short length, the bridge is considered one of the most dangerous in the world due to its precarious condition, with missing wooden planks and large gaps between them, and the strong winds that can cause it to sway.
-This bridge is passable for all kinds of men and women, but the suspension of the Pass is more difficult for new and weak hikers. and a formidable problem for middle-aged women.
+Despite its relatively short length, the bridge is considered one of the most dangerous in the world due to its precarious condition, with missing wooden planks, large gaps between them, and the strong winds that can cause it to sway.
+This bridge is passable for all kinds of men and women, but the suspension of the Pass is more difficult for new and weak hikers and a formidable problem for middle-aged women.

 The bridge, which was originally built 70 years ago, is becoming increasingly popular, according to locals as well as Foreigners.
 In recent times, it is the second longest pedestal suspension bridge, the first being probably in Canada.
 The Passu Cones seem to be kissing heaven in the north.
 The Hussaini suspension bridge is built over the Hunza River.